-Standard Operating Procedures

-(SOPs):

-A set of written instructions detailing all steps and activities required to perform a given routine task with the purpose minimizing variation and aiding consistency.
+Standard Operating Procedures (SOPs): A set of written instructions detailing all steps and activities required to perform a given routine task with the purpose of minimizing variation and aiding consistency.

-Storage & Distribution Center: This type of facility is where they are only receiving and storing finished goods for further shipment e.g.

-regional distribution warehouses.
+Storage & Distribution Center: A facility that is only receiving and storing finished goods for further shipment e.g. regional distribution warehouses.
 Goods may be stored at controlled or ambient temperatures.